Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 \subsubsection{Reifying Intention through Multimodal Generation}

-Writers often externalize early intentions through sketches, short notes, or reference images, but these expressions are typically fleeting and difficult to refine into coherent narrative materials.
-Supporting the preservation and refinement of such multimodal intentions is therefore essential for sustaining ideation (DG1).
-To address this, \system{} reifies multimodal inputs into persistent \emph{Cards} that bundle an image, a story fragment, and extracted narrative objects (characters, objects, scenes).
-Drawing on the principle of \emph{Reuse}, \system{} reifies sketches and text from ephemeral marks into manipulable and reusable artifacts that remain on the canvas and can be invoked again as elements for regeneration, enabling writers to carry forward and iteratively develop their creative intentions.
-At the same time, we treat cards as \emph{alignable units}: text and their corresponding images are designed to carry the same underlying meaning, with images serving as visualizations of the narrative described in text.
+The system enables writers to externalize early, vague ideas using multimodal inputs (DG1).
+To support this, \system{} transforms multimodal input (sketches, text, and images) into cards that pair a representative image with its corresponding narrative segment.
+Writers select a region of interest, capturing all multimodal elements within that area. \system{} then infers from these multimodal elements and broader story context to generate image–text cards that reflect the writer's intention for narrative direction (Figure~\ref{fig: Feature - Generation}).
+These cards serve a dual purpose: they transform ephemeral multimodal input into persistent, regenerable artifacts on the Canvas, while also functioning as semantically aligned units where image and text convey the same underlying meaning.

-\system{} further balances precision and exploration by offering two complementary generation modes (Figure \ref{fig: Feature - Generation}).
+\system{} further balances precision and exploration by offering two complementary generation modes.
 In \emph{Exact Craft} mode, single cards closely adhere to the author’s expressed intention to concretize specific ideas.
-In \emph{Creative Spark} mode, three cards were generate represent diverse options based on writer's intention, the system deliberately introduces variation around characters, settings, or objects, providing alternative prompts that can inspire new directions.
+In \emph{Creative Spark} mode, three cards are generated to represent diverse options based on the writer's intention.
+The system deliberately introduces variation around characters, settings, or objects, providing alternative prompts that can inspire new directions.